 SQLite is a self-contained relational database packaged as a single file.
-The whole database — schema, tables, indices, data — lives in one .sqlite (or .db) file.
+The whole database (schema, tables, indices, data) lives in one .sqlite (or .db) file.
 There’s no server process to start, no network configuration, no separate user-management system.
-An application that uses SQLite simply opens the file and talks to it through the SQLite library, which is embedded in the application’s address space.
+An application that uses SQLite opens the file and talks to it through the SQLite library, which is embedded in the application’s address space.

-That packaging makes SQLite a natural choice for situations where a Relational database is useful but a heavyweight DBMS would be overkill: desktop applications, mobile apps (every iOS and Android device ships SQLite), browser local storage, scientific data files where the structure is relational but the dataset is small to medium-sized.
+That packaging makes SQLite a good fit where a Relational database is useful but a heavyweight DBMS would be overkill: desktop applications, mobile apps (every iOS and Android device ships SQLite), browser local storage, scientific data files where the structure is relational but the dataset is small to medium-sized.

 Like other relational databases, SQLite is queried with SQL.
 The same SELECT, INSERT, UPDATE, DELETE, primary keys, foreign keys, and constraints from a server-based DBMS apply.
 The differences are operational: SQLite has weaker type enforcement than MySQL or PostgreSQL (its types are mostly suggestions), no true user-account system, and only single-writer concurrency — many readers can hit the file at once, but writes are serialized.

 Internally, SQLite uses manifest typing: a value’s type is a property of the value itself, not of the column.
-There are exactly five storage classes — NULL, INTEGER, REAL, TEXT, BLOB — and a column declared as INTEGER will happily accept a TEXT value unless a STRICT table or a CHECK constraint forbids it.
+There are exactly five storage classes (NULL, INTEGER, REAL, TEXT, BLOB), and a column declared as INTEGER will happily accept a TEXT value unless a STRICT table or a CHECK constraint forbids it.
 Foreign-key enforcement also has to be turned on explicitly with PRAGMA foreign_keys = ON; (off by default for backward compatibility).
-These quirks are worth remembering when porting code between SQLite and a stricter database.
+Watch for these quirks when porting code between SQLite and a stricter database.